ros-industrial/industrial_training/gh_pages/_source/session7/ROS1-ROS2-bridge.md

 bridge.
 Using the bridge does not require anything different when developing either ROS1 or ROS2 software, so much of the required code is written in a template.

-This demo is an example of a system where a ROS2 application needs to call a planner that only exists as a ROS1 package.
-Specifically, this demo is calling the Descartes motion planner, as seen in exercise 4.1.
+In this exercise, the ROS1 ARMarker message, which is the goal destination for the robot, must be communicated to the ROS2 application.
+Then, the ROS2 application needs to call a planner that only exists as a ROS1 package.
+Specifically, this exercise is calling the Descartes motion planner, as seen in exercise 4.1.
 On the ROS1 side, services are provided to generate motion plans and to execute them.
 In order to use these custom services, the bridge needs to be compiled from source with the message definitions in the build environment, which is the bulk of the complexity in this